antonskourides/lightenn/README.md

 LighteNN is a lightweight Deep Learning library written from scratch, using numpy and a handful of supporting packages.
-The backprop implementation was re-derived from first principles (except for the initial Cost functions), so if my build looks a little quirky or different, that's why :)
+The backprop implementation was re-derived from first principles (except for the initial Cost functions.)
+No copy/pasting of math or code!

 Features supported so far: